neoforged/.github/primers/1.22/index.md

     - `Permissions` - The permissions vanilla provides.
     - `PermissionSet` - A set of a permissions to user has, but mostly defines a method to determine whether a user has the desired permission.
     - `PermissionSetSupplier` - An object that supplies a `PermissionSet`.
+    - `PermissionSetUnion` - A union of multiple permission sets.
     - `PermissionTypes` - The types of permissions vanilla provides.
 - `net.minecraft.server.players`
     - `PlayersList#op` now takes in an optional `LevelBasedPermissionSet` instead of an `int`